odoo/documentation/email_marketing/mailing_lists.rst

 Linking a mailing list to my website
 -------------------------------------
-Create a mailing list called Newsletter, as you use this strategy to advertise and communicate new ideas and events to subscribers interested in listening.
+Create a mailing list called Newsletter, as you use this strategy to advertise and communicate new ideas to subscribers interested in listening.
 Go to your *Website*, add a *Newsletter* block and choose the respective mailing list.